Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 * [AzureMonitorMetricExporter][metric_reference]: This is the class that is initialized to send metric related telemetry to Azure Monitor.

 * [Trace][trace_concept]: Trace refers to distributed tracing.
 A distributed trace is a set of events, triggered as a result of a single logical operation, consolidated across various components of an application.
+In particular, a Trace can be thought of as a directed acyclic graph (DAG) of Spans, where the edges between Spans are defined as parent/child relationship.

 * [Span][span]: Represents a single operation within a `Trace`.
 Can be nested to form a trace tree.
 Each trace contains a root span, which typically describes the entire operation and, optionally, one ore more sub-spans for its sub-operations.